mikeroyal/Asus-ROG-Ally-Guide/Getting Started.md

   **That's it everything is up-to-date for your ROG Ally device.**

-## Replace Armoury create with Playnite
+## Replace Armoury crate with Playnite

 [Back to the Top](#table-of-contents)